National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - State and State/Local Resources: Data, Tools, Statistics - (National Library of Medicine (NLM) U.S.) - Website provides links to high quality resources and analyses from a broad set of sources, identified by the National Library of Medicine

 - Community Health Needs Assessments for Charitable Hospitals: Proposed Rule by the Internal Revenue Service on 4/05/2013 - (Internal Revenue Service (IRS) USA) - The proposed rule, and actions related to the rule, are described in this Federal Register posting.
-NOTE: as of 4/15/2014, no further regulatory action has been issued.
-(This NPRM was modified in subsequent correction, posted 5/21/2013 and 5/24/2013.)
+Subsequent correction are also listed here.

 - New Requirements for 501(c)(3) Hospitals Under the Affordable Care Act - (Internal Revenue Service (IRS) USA) - This fact sheet outlines the requirements for community benefit, and the tax implications for not-for-profit institutions.